aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/converting-project-data/convert-ms-project-to-pdf/_index.md

 ## **Fitting Contents to Cell Size**
 Commonly, a task (or resource) name is so long that it is truncated when project views are rendered.
-Aspose.Tasks provides the FitContent property in the SaveOptions class to avoid truncation of task and resource names.
+Aspose.Tasks for .NET provides the FitContent property in the SaveOptions class to avoid truncation of task and resource names.
 The code example below renders a project to PDF format with the FitContent property set to true.

 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-FitContentsToCellSize-FitContentsToCellSize.cs" >}}